Playing Moneyball With RBAC, RedBall Acquisition (NYSE:RBAC)

 Playing Moneyball With RBAC, RedBall Acquisition

-Redbird Capital is a SPAC backed by Billy Beane of Moneyball fame.
+RedBall Acquisition Corp. is a SPAC backed by Billy Beane of Moneyball fame.

 Despite not having a deal announced, the SPAC trades with huge implied volatility.